f5devcentral/aip-demo-udf/README.md

 XC AIP Demo with CloudTrail integration
 ==============================
-This blueprint allows you to automatically deploy AIP agents into an existing kubernetes cluster (k3s) running across 2 nodes in UDF.
+This blueprint allows you to automatically deploy AIP agents into an existing Kubernetes cluster (k3s) running across 2 nodes in UDF.
 Additionally this blueprint leverages AWS cloud account to configure and integrate AWS CloudTrail with AIP automatically.

 What you need to do **BEFORE starting the deployment:**
 -------------------------------------------------------